DikovAlexandr/TableExtraction/README.md

 2. **Mask R-CNN**: The Mask R-CNN architecture is employed for table segmentation and pixel-wise object detection.
 This deep learning model allows us to precisely delineate table boundaries.

-3. **Tesseract OCR**: The Tesseract OCR engine is used for text recognition within the detected tables.
+3. **EasyOCR**: The EasyOCR engine is used for text recognition within the detected tables.
 It provides support for multiple languages and is well-suited for recognizing text in various formats.

-4. **EasyOCR**: EasyOCR is another OCR library that is employed for recognizing text in the tables.

 ## Project Architecture